Bad Breath in Children

 Wondering why your child has bad breath?

-Halitosis, the clinical term for bad breath is pretty common in adults - about one in four adults struggle with bad breath.
-Though this condition is not one that is necessarily associated with children, halitosis can be common for them, too.
-Just as with adults, there are many reasons why a child may have bad breath.
+Halitosis, the clinical term for bad breath is pretty common in adults—about one in four struggle with bad breath.
+Though this condition is not normally associated with children, halitosis can be common for them, too.
+Just like adults, there are many reasons why a child may have bad breath.
 Causes may include:

 Food

 We have all likely been concerned about our own onion or garlic breath at one point or another.
 It is no different for children.
 If you are lucky enough to have a child who enjoys a variety of vegetables and spices, you will likely find that their breath reflects their diet.
-A diet full of junk food and candy may also cause bad breath, as the foods are often rich in carbohydrates or may be sticky, getting caught between the teeth.
-This trapped, carbohydrate rich food is a favorite for bacteria, multiplying as they consume the leftovers and causing a stink.
+A diet full of junk food and candy may also cause bad breath because the foods are often rich in carbohydrates or may be sticky, getting caught between teeth.
+This trapped, carbohydrate-rich food is a favorite for bacteria, multiplying as they consume the leftovers and causing a stink.

 Poor Oral Hygiene

-The most common cause for bad breath in both children and adults is poor oral hygiene.
+The most common cause of bad breath in both children and adults is poor oral hygiene.
 The bacteria that like to feast on the leftover food between teeth multiply and turn into a sticky substance called plaque.
-This plaque may eat away at tooth enamel causing decay or may harden to become tartar and contribute to gum disease.
-The bacteria can release a foul odor, so the best prevention is to brush properly at least twice a day to remove the leftover food particles and plaque build-up.
+This plaque may eat away at tooth enamel, causing decay, or may harden to become tartar and contribute to gum disease.
+The bacteria can release a foul odor, so brushing properly at least twice a day to remove leftover food particles and plaque build-up is a good way to prevent bad breath.

-Proper brushing technique can be difficult for younger children to master and try the patience of older children who would rather be doing something else.
-However, the proper brushing technique must be used in order to remove all of the built up bacteria.
+Proper brushing technique can be difficult for younger children to master and test the patience of older children who would rather be doing something else.
+However, the proper brushing technique must be used in order to remove all of the built-up bacteria.

-Have your child brush twice a day for two minutes, and floss daily.
-Assist and supervise young children when necessary.
-You may need to help them with their brushing and flossing or provide closer supervision.
+Have your child brush twice a day for two minutes and floss daily.
+Assist and supervise young children, when necessary.

 Dry Mouth

-Dry mouth is a decrease in the production of saliva which helps to cleanse the mouth.
+Dry mouth is a decrease in the production of saliva, which helps to cleanse the mouth of odor-causing bacteria.
 It can occur due to a variety of reasons, but most commonly from mouth breathing or medications.
-Mouth breathing is common when children are stuffed-up with a cold or allergies, but it does dry out the mouth.
-Certain medications like antihistamines can also cause dry mouth, resulting in an overabundance of odor-causing bacteria.
+Mouth breathing is common when children are stuffed-up with a cold or allergies.
+Certain medications, like antihistamines, can also cause dry mouth.

 Treating Bad Breath

-Once you are able to determine the cause of your child's bad breath, you can take steps to help improve it.
-Without making fun or passing judgement, explain to your child that you have noticed their breath, ask questions to determine the cause and take steps to improve it.
-It could just be a matter of slight diet changes, providing some water at nighttime or in the event of sinus infection, seeking treatment.
+Once the cause of your child's bad breath is determined, you can take steps to help improve it.
+Without making fun or passing judgment, explain to your child that you have noticed their breath.
+Ask questions to determine the cause and take steps to improve it.
+Treatment may include slight diet changes, drinking water at night or, in the event of sinus infection, seeking treatment.

-Regardless, your child should maintain a healthy oral hygiene routine and visit the dentist at least every 6 months for routine exams and cleanings.
+Regardless, your child should maintain a healthy oral hygiene routine and visit the dentist at least every six months for routine exams and cleanings.
 The professional removal of plaque and tartar will most likely improve their breath.
-However, if you are unable to determine the cause or improve your child's bad breath, discuss it with the dentist as they may have some suggestions.
+However, if you are unable to determine the cause or improve your child's bad breath, discuss it with the dentist.

 Infections and Illnesses